laravel/docs/collections.md

 <a name="fluent-helper"></a>
 ## Fluent Helper

-If you may to work with multi-dimension arrays you can use `fluent` helper instead of `collect` helper:
+If you want to work with multi-dimension arrays you can use the `fluent` helper instead of the `collect` helper:

 ```php
 $data = [